amplication/docs/docs/how-to/understanding-break-the-monolith.md

 - Utilize the Intelligent AI Helper for suggestions on optimal microservice configurations.
 - Create tailored micro-services based on the suggested architecture.

 The AI Helper identifies logical groupings of entities based on their relationships and usage patterns.
-It suggests ways to cut relations between entities beyond group boundaries, transforming foreign keys into remote IDs where necessary.
+It also suggests ways to cut relations between entities beyond group boundaries.

 :::note
 **The AI Helper uses advanced LLMs for insightful microservice architecture suggestions**, analyzing your entity details with a commitment to high privacy standards.